 This progression looks like:

-DuckDuckGo user (for at least a month) -> open-source contribution (could be very small, but well-executed) -> contracting (two-three months) -> full-time staff
+DuckDuckGo user (for at least a month but often much longer) -> open-source contribution (could be very small, but well-executed) -> contracting (two-three months) -> full-time staff

 This process is not about getting free work, and in fact we're quite happy to move to paid contracting very quickly.
 It's more that we don't have enough extra time to contract with a lot of people we don't know, and so this is the quickest path to get our undivided attention.
 It's also a recognition that all of the full-time people that currently work at DuckDuckGo were first users, then active in our community on their own volition and then contracted before becoming full-time staff.
 In other words they were so motivated by our vision that they wanted to be a part of it, and we embraced their unsolicited efforts.
 In any case, however, we're constantly tweaking and further formalizing this process as we gain new insight from working with others in the community.